mikejac/node-red-contrib-google-smarthome/README.md

   "nodered" to see the details.
 Check if the IP address and port are correct.
 - If Service Browser lists the "nodered" service with an additional domain, check the configuration files /etc/hostname and /etc/hosts.
 Both files must contain the host name without a domain.
-- Open [chrome://inspect](chrome://inspect) in Chrome on your computer (not available on phone) Let it run a while until your smart speaker is discovered.
+- Open [chrome://inspect](chrome://inspect) in Chrome on your computer (not available on phone).
+Let it run for a while until your smart speaker is discovered.
 Click the `inspect` link.
 You'll see the console output of your smart speaker.
-The first two lines should read "Ready, App version: x.0" and "node-red-contrib-google-smarthome app.js ready!".
+  The first two lines should read "Ready, App version: x.y" and "node-red-contrib-google-smarthome app.js ready!".
 If the local fulfillment connection was successfully established, you should see lines starting with "IDENTIFY" and "REACHABLE_DEVICES" as well as lots of other lines.
 Yellow warning lines are okay, but you should not see red error lines.
 - The first lines in  the chrome://inspect console will show the version number of the app.js script.
 Compare the